 Have you been out of motorcycling for a few years and looking to get back on the road, why not drop us a message?

 Perhaps you want a bigger bike and need to build up your confidence?
 We can help you, just like many others around Cornwall, including bikers from Bodmin, St Austell, Truro, Liskeard, Newquay and elsewhere.
+We have 2 training sites, one with a full size Mod 1 training area.

 This course is completed on a machine of at least 395cc and leads to an A2 Standard Motorcycle Licence.
 After passing your A2 licence you can ride a machine that produces no more than 35Kw or 47bhp.